 Our mission at FieldEagle is one of making inspections easy.
 We build both turnkey solutions and custom applications for the inspection of equipment.
-With Field Eagle, our customers can supervise and explore the performance of their assets from the comfort of their desktop.
+With Field Eagle, our customers can supervise and explore the performance of their assets from the comfort of their desktops.

 If you'd like to see how much faster and easier FieldEagle can make your Inspection process, click here to start your Free Trial today!